MarcusGrass/MarcusGrass.github.io/pages/projects/Threads.md

 ### Oh, right.
 Panics...
 I imagine a world where `Rust` doesn't contain panics.
 Sadly, we don't live in that world, and thus we need to handle them.
+If the thread panics, and we try to join then it's no issue, we'll get a `None` return value, and can continue with the regular cleanup from the caller.
-If the thread panics after the caller has dropped the `JoinHandle<T>` the shared memory is leaked, and the stack isn't deallocated.
+However, if the thread panics after the caller has dropped the `JoinHandle<T>` the shared memory is leaked, and the stack isn't deallocated.

-Rusts panic handler could like this:
+A `Rust` panic handler could like this:

 ```rust
 /// Dummy panic handler